Unpaid time off (UTO) is time away from work that employees are allowed to take, but for which they will not be compensated.

 Drawbacks to Offering Unpaid Time Off

-There are some disadvantages to offering unpaid time off, especially if your company’s UTO policy is implemented poorly.
+There are some disadvantages to offering unpaid time off, especially if your company’s UTO policy is implemented poorly, including:

-The most common problem that companies run into is reduced productivity if employees take too much unpaid time off.
-This can be especially problematic if many employees take UTO (or PTO) at the same time, or if a key employee takes UTO for long stretches at a time.
+- Reduced productivity if employees take too much unpaid time off.
+This can be especially problematic if many employees take UTO (or PTO) at the same time, or if a key employee takes UTO for long periods at a time.
 Implementing limits on unpaid time off or requiring managers’ approval for UTO requests can help mitigate this issue.

-Some employees may also have negative feelings about not being paid for UTO, even though the time off is explicitly categorized as unpaid.
-Many employees are used to using PTO and may not realize the potential financial impacts they will incur when they use UTO.
-They may feel this particularly keenly when the unpaid time off is for something outside of their control, such as dealing with a plumbing emergency at home, rather than for a vacation.
+- Some employees may also have negative feelings about not being paid for UTO.
+Even though the time off is explicitly categorized as unpaid, many employees are used to using PTO and may not realize the potential financial impacts they will incur when they use UTO.
+They may feel this particularly when the unpaid time off is for something outside of their control, such as dealing with a plumbing emergency at home, rather than for a vacation.

 Implementing Unpaid Time Off at Your Business

 If your company decides to offer UTO, it’s important to lay out a clear and consistent policy.
-Thinking through a policy also helps ensure that allowing unpaid time off won’t negatively impact your business’s operations.
+Thinking through a policy also helps ensure that allowing unpaid time off won’t negatively impact business operations.